corydodt/Personal/resume/corydodt.md

 ------------------

-### Vice President of Engineering (& other titles)
+### Vice President of Engineering (& other titles) | *Bright.md*

-*Bright.md*

   Jan.
 2014-Aug.
 2020

 First employee, reporting directly to the founders.
 Built the original product from scratch, made all technical hiring decisions for 4 years and set development policy and helped ground the ethical foundation of the company itself.
 Oversaw the growth of the company from zero-product to thousands of patients seen per month.

-* Built _SmartExam_, the flagship product
+* Built _SmartExam_, the flagship product (primary language Python)
-* Built internal development support infrastructure, including Travis CI, containerization of software, automated API tests, more
+* Built internal development support infrastructure, including Travis CI, containerization of software, automated API tests, more (Ops work including Python and JS software)
-* Established, across the board, standards and practices for how software is developed at Bright.
+* Established the standards and practices for how software is developed at Bright.
 * Hired the team that made SmartExam scale up to double-digit customers and tens of thousands of patients.
-* As IC (starting 2018), implemented additional QA automation and CD processes, as well as additional customer-facing features and integrations
+* Implemented QA automation and CD processes, as well as new customer-facing features and integrations (Python, JS)

 ---
-### Director of Software Development
+### Director of Software Development | *Decipher, Inc.*

-*Decipher, Inc.*

   Jan.
 2007-June 2013